roboticslab-uc3m/teo-developer-manual/tutorial/kinfu.md

 Now, it is desirable to fetch the resulting point cloud from the generated 3D render, and reconstruct a mesh from those points.
 This can be achieved with the *exampleSceneReconstructionClient* app.
 Don't close the *sceneReconstruction* service yet (it will be queried for data).

 However, first you need to assemble a mesh reconstruction pipeline.
-The general procedure is described [here](https://robots.uc3m.es/vision/yarpcloudutils.html) ([Markdown](https://github.com/roboticslab-uc3m/vision/blob/master/libraries/YarpCloudUtils/README.md)).
+The general procedure is described [here](https://robots.uc3m.es/vision/yarpcloudutils.html) ([Markdown](https://github.com/roboticslab-uc3m/vision/blob/master/libraries/YarpCloudUtils/README.md)) and all available PCL algorithms are listed.
 A good start is the following configuration, to be placed in a *pipeline.ini*:

 ```ini
 [meshPipeline downsample]